‘Vanderpump Rules’ Star Lala Kent And Boyfriend Randall Emmett Prepare For ‘Lots Of Cuddling’ After Paris Trip

-Lala Kent and Randall Emmett are back together after spending several days apart during her recent girls trip to Paris, France with her Vanderpump Rules co-stars, Stassi Schroeder, Katie Maloney, and Brittany Cartwright.
+Lala Kent and Randall Emmett are back together after spending several days apart during her recent girls trip to Paris, France, with her Vanderpump Rules co-stars, Stassi Schroeder, Katie Maloney, and Brittany Cartwright.

 On May 9, after a long flight back to Los Angeles, Kent was seen in a photo shared by the movie producer on his Instagram Stories page.